 This is a free* 12 week course (*free fees do not apply for students who have obtained a Level 2 qualification or above within the last 5 years).
-There are two groups within the course, Business Administration and Technology, and Digital Citizen to Entrepreneur.
+There are two groups within the course, Business Administration and Technology, and Digital Citizen.
 Descriptions and timetables are shown below.
 To find out more attend an information session at the Bongard Centre in Cameron Rd.

 Business Administration and Technology Group